 My photo album design company of choice: Align

 One of the first things I’ll tell you if you’re trying to scale your photography business and earn more while working less is that you’ve got to value photo albums and prioritize educating your clients on their value.
 At one point in running my business I actually avoided selling my clients an album because I felt too overwhelmed to design and produce them.
 Yikes!
 I decided it was time to outsource my album design and never looked back.
-Full disclosure, I’m not currently an Align customer (my fantastic studio manager handles all of my album designs now).
+Full disclosure, I’m not currently an Align customer (my fantastic studio manager handles all of my album designs in house now).
 However, for years before I had a studio manager Align made it simple to offer my clients beautiful family heirlooms and a great experience while boosting my profits – they may be a good solution for you too.

 My design program of choice: Canva